colosseum-project/app-ludus/CONTRIBUTING.md

 ### Run with a production-style database

 _We recommand to use a MariaDB database in production, as we have tested it._
-_However, feel free to use any other database engine supported by Spring Boot._
+_However, feel free to use another database engine supported by Spring Boot._

 The following instructions use a MariaDB database that runs on a local Docker instance: